PairHits program

 3. name of the organism;

 5. file name of the full genome in FASTA or GenBank format (however, the whole genome must be in a single file).
-A path to the file is specified by fastapath parameter in the configuration file or command line.
+A path to the file is specified by the fastapath parameter in the configuration file or command line.

-6. (optional) file name of the genome annotation in GFF format; PairHits does not use this field.
+6. (optional) file name of the genome annotation in GFF format; PairHits does not use this field

 Job files and parallel execution of PairHits

 Once invoked, PairHits starts looking for candidate words in the pairs of strings from different genomes, doing so sequentially or in parallel depending on the program variant and parameters of the launch.
-The pairs of strings to be processed are specified in the set of job files through the configuration parameters jobpath, jobext, start, stop or respective options in the command line.
-An example set of job files is provided in the test examples for Windows and Linux (ref. "jobs\" directory).
-Each job file points to a string from the "first" genome (in first line of the file) and one or more strings from the "second" genome (in subsequent lines of the file).
+The pairs of strings to be processed are specified in the set of job files through the configuration parameters jobpath, jobext, start, stop or the respective options in the command line.
+An example set of job files is provided in the test examples for Windows and Linux (ref. the jobs\ directory).
+Each job file points to a string from the “first” genome (in first line of the file) and one or more strings from the “second” genome (in subsequent lines of the file).
 There may be multiple second genomes in one file.
 Together these lines form as many pairs as strings specified from the second genome(s).
 All lines of the job file have the same format despite different lines can pertain to different genomes.
-The line must begin with at least one blank or tab character, which is replaced with asterisk (*) upon the line has been worked.
-The three numeric fields follow delimited by at least one blank or tab character, these fields are:
+The line must begin with at least one space or tab character, which is replaced with an asterisk (*) when the line has been processed.
+The three numeric fields follow delimited by at least one space or tab character, these fields are:

 1. the organism number (from the list of input data),